 Young people with impairment or disability are especially vulnerable and it is important to consider the need for a guardian to make major lifestyle, medical, employment and service decisions for them once they reach adulthood.
 An administrator may also be necessary to manage the young person's income to avoid exploitation and verify that their living needs are met.

 The Public Advocate is an independent statutory office holder established under the Guardianship and Administration Act 1990 to protect and promote the rights of any adult with a decision-making disability.
-For young people who may require Guardianship or Administration after leaving care, CPWs should contact the State Solicitor's Office (SSO) on (08) 9264 1815 or via firstname.lastname@example.org as soon as possible upon a child turning 15 years of age, to involve the SSO in the planning process.
+For young people who may require Guardianship or Administration after leaving care, you should contact the State Solicitor's Office (SSO) on (08) 9264 1815 or via firstname.lastname@example.org as soon as possible when the child is 15 years of age, to involve the SSO in the planning process.
 For further details refer to the MOU between the Department for Child Protection and Family Support and the Office of the Public Advocate in related resources.

 For information on leaving care supports for young people with disability, consult with the Senior Intensive Support Officer (Child and Carer Connection Hub) on (08) 9222 2874.